Find the BEST NEIGHBOURHOODS with our updated Coquitlam neighbourhood guide!

-What neighbourhoods have the highest development growth in Coquitlam?
+Which Coquitlam neighbourhoods have the highest development growth?

-The Southwest Coquitlam area has the most development activity that is primarily concentrated in Burquitlam 67%.
-The next highest activity is in City Centre area at 29%.
+The Southwest Coquitlam area has the most condo development activity that is primarily concentrated in Burquitlam 67%.
+The next highest condo development activity is in City Centre and Burke Mountain area at 29%

 |CITY DEFINITION||REAL ESTATE BOARD DEFINITION|

 |CITY CENTRE||NORTH COQUITLAM, CANYON SPRINGS|

 |SMILING CREEK (NEW)||BURKE MOUNTAIN|

 |EAGLE RIDGE||UPPER EAGLE RIDGE, LOWER EAGLE RIDGE, SCOTT CREEK, SUMMIT VIEW, WESTWOOD SUMMIT|

 |CENTRAL COQUITLAM||CENTRAL COQUITLAM, HARBOUR CHINES, HARBOUR CHINES, HARBOUR PLACE, CHINESIDE|